phax/as2-lib/README.md

   * 2015-xx-yy Version 2.2.3
     * Improved API for handling MDN errors (as2-lib issue #11)
-    * The MIC calculation is now handled with canonicalized line endings (if the Content-Transfer-Encoding is not `binary`) (as2-lib issue #12)
+    * The signature verification of messages sent without `Content-Transfer-Encoding` was fixed (as2-lib issue #12)
     * Receiving a message for an unknown partnership now results in a correct error MDN (as2-server issue #16)
+    * The new sub-project `as2-servlet` is now contained
   * 2015-10-19 Version 2.2.2
     * Updated to Bouncy Castle 1.53 (as2-lib issue #10)
   * 2015-10-08 Version 2.2.1